staff-code/staff-code/README.md

 })
 ```

-The WOFF and OTF variants of teh Bravura Text BB font are included in the package.
+The WOFF and OTF variants of the Bravura Text BB font are included in the package.
 You should serve them at `assets/fonts/*` for them to be automatically picked up.

 ## development